mastrojs/mastrojs.github.io/data/docs/routing.md

 To capture URL segments containing slashes (often called **rest parameters**), use `[...slug]` instead of `[slug]`.

 Both of these can be used as the name of a folder inside `routes/`, or like above, as part of the route handler file name.
-To **debug** and `console.log` your routes, you can `import { routes } from "@mastrojs/mastro"`.
+To **debug** and `console.log` your routes, you can `import { loadRoutes } from "@mastrojs/mastro"`.

 When you're using Mastro as a **static site generator** and have a route with a route parameter, Mastro cannot guess which URL paths you want to generate.
 In that case, you need to export an additional function `getStaticPaths`, which needs to return an array of strings (or a `Promise` of such):